 - Push notification data privacy considerations

 - Issues with biometrics as a security method

 - Operating system issues, including kernel rollback protections

 If you’d like to learn more, subscribe to our newsletter for monthly updates on all things mobile data privacy.
 We’ll include articles published here, as well as those from the leading experts on mobile data privacy.

 Lessons for every Data Privacy Day

-Each of the different aspects of communication privacy discussed above impact your privacy every single day.
-This includes messaging apps, phones calls you make, and even any browsing you do on mobile devices.
+Each of the different aspects of communication privacy discussed above impacts your privacy every single day.
+This includes messaging apps, phone calls you make, and even any browsing you do on mobile devices.

 Every Data Privacy Day is an important moment for you to think about your privacy—online and otherwise:

 - If you’re in a vulnerable business you should look for a secure platform for your communications.